IllusiveMan2186/Game-Price-Bot/README.md

 Grafana: https://grafana.gpb

 Login for grafana: admin , password from ".env"

+* WARNING: If ingress-nginx or other pods stay in ContainerCreating or Pending state for too long, it's likely due to insufficient resources in Docker + WSL2.
+In that case make sure to increase memory and CPU limits via '.wslconfig'.

 ### Environments in ".env" file (with defaults values for docker and minikube) :